cfrenzel/cfrenzel.github.io/collections/_posts/2020-01-14-learning-from-open-source-part1-mediatr.md

 }
 ```

 **Mind Blown!** `ServiceFactory` is just a delegate.
 As a bonus the method `GetInstance<THandler>` is an extension method on the delegate.
 That's right <mark>C# supports extension methods on delegates</mark>.
-Essentially, `ServiceFactory` single method facade over our Dependency Injection container.
-The only burden `ServiceFactory` puts on the underlying container is to have a method that takes in a `Type` parameter.
+Essentially, `ServiceFactory` is a single method wrapper around our Dependency Injection container.
+The only burden `ServiceFactory` puts on the underlying container is to have a method that takes in a `Type` parameter and returns an instance of that type.
 Using a couple of extension methods we overlay a nicer generic interface `T GetInstance<T>` and `IEnumerable<T> GetInstances<T>`.
-You don't see this kind of **magic** in type-safe languages every day.
+You don't see this kind of expressiveness in strongly-typed languages every day.

 <mark>MediatR's support for all the different dependency injection frameworks boils down to a simple delegate</mark>.
 Ironically, if you look into one of the Dependency Injection integrations like [MediatR.Extensions.Microsoft.DependencyInjection](https://github.com/jbogard/MediatR.Extensions.Microsoft.DependencyInjection/blob/master/src/MediatR.Extensions.Microsoft.DependencyInjection/Registration/ServiceRegistrar.cs), it has about as much code for registering all the bells and whistles for handlers as the core of MediatR itself.